 WHEREAS:

-The Company and Venture entered into a Agreement with the main object of developing the animated workout and yoga training sessions for their online application i.e. Fitofreak.inc.
+The Company and Venture entered into an Agreement with the main object of developing the animated workout and yoga training sessions for their online application i.e. FitoFreak.inc.

 NOW THIS DEED OF AGREEMENT WITNESSES THE TERMS AND CONDITIONS AS FOLLOWS: